Posts

 Image

 There is inevitably quite a bit of interest in retrospectively going further back into the career of an established crime thriller figure like Commissioner Franck Sharko.
-Franck Thilliez takes us back then to 1991 to the first murder case undertaken by Franck Sharko as a inspector recently appointed to a post in Paris.
-Anyone familiar with Sharko knows that what happened a short time afterwards in the first written Sharko novel Train d'enfer pour Ange rouge knows how deeply he has been marked by his experiences personally and professionally, so it comes as little surprise that his first case is also a very unusual and disturbing one that also challenges him on a personal level.
+Franck Thilliez takes us back then to 1991 to the first murder case undertaken by Sharko as a inspector recently appointed to a post in Paris.
+Anyone familiar with Sharko knows what will happened a short time afterwards in the first written Sharko novel Train d'enfer pour Ange rouge and knows how deeply he has been marked by his experiences personally and professionally, so it comes as little surprise that his first case is also a very unusual and disturbing one that also challenges him on a personal level.
 There are a couple of cases that land on the desk of the 30 year old inspector in December 1991.
-Sharko, who has been in the service for seven years in provinces and in Lille, has only recently moved to Paris and is sent to look through the archives of a case that has remained open but unresolved for severa
+Sharko, who has been in the service for seven years in provinces and in Lille, has only recently moved to Paris and is sent to look through the archives of a case that has remained open but unresolved for several y...

 Temps glaciaires - Fred Vargas